-18. We also understand SS's Interim Report will discuss two anomalies in Horizon's operation.
+17. We also understand SS's Interim Report will discuss two anomalies in Horizon's operation.

-19. These were found by Post Office Limited and voluntarily communicated to SS, i.e. neither was identified by SS.
+18. These were found by Post Office Limited and voluntarily communicated to SS, i.e. neither was identified by SS as part of its review.

-20. The "62 Branch Anomaly": [[SIMON BAKER TO REVIEW AND AMEND AS NECESSARY]]
+19. The "62 Branch Anomaly":

-- a. affected 62 branches (13 Crowns; 49 agency branches) - b. concerns a Receipts and Payments mismatch in HNG-X where discrepancies were moved into the local suspense account - c. first appeared in March 2010 - d. majority of incidents occurred between August and October 2010 - e. identified by Horizon's built-in checks and balances which are designed to flag up these type of discrepancies - f. could have been identified if the subpostmaster had carefully scrutinised his/her Final Balance Report [[SIMON - IS THIS FAIR?]] - g.
-17 subpostmasters were adversely affected, i.e. had a loss attribute to their branch. - h. subpostmasters notified in March 2011 and (where appropriate) reimbursed - i. in the worst case, the subpostmaster was reimbursed c.£115 - j. subpostmasters who gained through the anomaly were not asked to refund this [[ALWEN - DID I UNDERSTAND THIS CORRECTLY?]] - k. anomaly pre-dates Separation, and therefore would have been dealt with by Royal Mail Group Legal. - l. reason for delay in notifying subpostmasters: - i. priority and distinction from other service issues that were happening at the time of the HNG rollout; - ii. complexity of understanding the root cause; and - iii. getting agreement and clarity on how best to communicate this to branches.
+- a. affected 62 branches (13 Crowns; 12 Multiples; 37 Subpostmasters) - b. concerns a Receipts and Payments mismatch in HNG-X when discrepancies were moved into the local suspense account (i.e. the account which aggregates all discrepancies into a single gain or loss for a branch trading period). - c. first appeared in March 2010. - d. majority of incidents occurred between August and October 2010 - e. subpostmaster branch losses ranged from £115.60 down to 8p. - f. identified by Horizon's built-in checks and balances which are designed to flag up these types of discrepancies. - g. could have been identified if the subpostmaster had carefully scrutinised his/her Final Balance Report. - h.
+17 subpostmasters were adversely affected, i.e. had a loss attribute to their branch. - i. subpostmasters notified in March 2011 and (where appropriate) reimbursed. - j. subpostmasters who made a gain through the anomaly were not asked to refund this. - k. anomaly pre-dates Separation, and therefore would have been dealt with by Royal Mail Group Legal. - l. reason for delay in notifying subpostmasters: - i. priority and distinction from other service issues that were happening at the time of the HNG rollout; - ii. complexity of understanding the root cause; and - iii. getting agreement and clarity on how best to communicate this to branches.